 Many people compare Warsaw’s comeback story to a phoenix rising out of the ashes.
 A city of a million people before the war, it became a pile of rubble, dust and ash at the end of the war.
 Only a small amount of people remained living in the ruins.
 By 1945, the destruction of Warsaw was estimated at about 85%-90%.

 The castle tour will give you a good idea of what Warsaw looked like at the end of the war.
 It will also show you the restoration process of the castle and the Old Town.
 Plans and old paintings by Italian painter Bernardo Bellotto, known as Canaletto, helped to guide the restoration process.
-Through the Herculean efforts of the people, many the of the items in the castle avoided destruction and are once again on display.
+Through the Herculean efforts of the people, many of the items in the castle avoided destruction and are once again on display.
 So are Canaletto’s paintings.

 It took a tremendous amount of effort, resources and dedication to restore Warsaw.
 As people started returning to the city, everyone was part of the restoration.
-For various reasons, the castle itself had to wait for few decades to return to its former glory.
+For various reasons, the castle itself had to wait for a few decades to return to its former glory.
 It officially opened to the public in 1984.

 The war left Warsaw in a pile of rubble.
 The subsequent Soviet control ensured further demolition of stunning buildings and replacement with architecture favouring the communist propaganda.